vimarshc/jupyterblog/README.md

+The idea of this blog came from the fact that I wanted to write blog posts in Jupyter Notebooks.
+I found that it perfectly encapsulated the blend of code and description that I wanted to achieve.
+I wanted to be able to write things.
+I'm used the wonderful nbdev module where I can write blog posts in Jupyter Notebooks and it gets automatically converted into a webiste.

 My long term research goal revolves around creating robust representations for extremly large text.
 At a more granular level my research interest include boundry detection and concept identification in text, recurrence in Transformers and modular methods like RRNs.

 I spent a summer volunteering with as a Math and English teacher with Don Bosco School.